-Overall, this histo-morphological analysis, the measurement of several inflammatory markers, the luminal parameters related to the microbiota composition and SCFA concentrations indicate effects of DSS on colon mucosa that lasted more than three weeks after DSS removal from drinking water.
-Although MH is usually considered attained when lesions are no longer visible in the colon after an inflammatory flare, microscopic colon mucosa abnormalities were still present three weeks after the colitis peak in this study.
-These alterations might be related to residual inflammatory infiltrate with high expression of pro-inflammatory cytokines (Il-1β and Tnfα) and Mmp7, whereas other factors involved in ECM remodeling returned to their basal levels.
+Overall, this histo-morphological analysis, the measurement of several inflammatory markers, the luminal parameters related to the microbiota composition, and SCFA concentrations indicate effects of DSS on colon mucosa that lasted more than 3 wk after DSS removal from drinking water.
+Although MH is usually considered attained when lesions are no longer visible in the colon after an inflammatory flare, microscopic colon mucosa abnormalities were still present 3 wk after the colitis peak in this study.
+These alterations might be related to residual inflammatory infiltrate with high expression of pro-inflammatory cytokines (Il-1β and Tnf-α) and Mmp7, whereas other factors involved in ECM remodeling returned to their basal levels.
 Future studies using an Mmp-7 inhibitor would be useful to evaluate the involvement of this potentially therapeutic modulator in colitis progression[55].
 Finally, the resulting mild colon mucosa disarray associated with microscopic inflammation raises questions about clinical consequences for patients without endoscopic lesions, specifically in terms of relapse risk and/or associated complications.

 In conclusion, the present study showed the longitudinal evolution of several key parameters associated with inflammation and healing during and after inflammatory flare in a DSS model of colitis.
 As previously proposed[56], our study offers additional information regarding the imbrication of mucosal inflammation and repairing processes.
 Such a concept is worth considering for further research aiming at improving intestinal MH by means of therapeutic and nutritional interventions.